phuongthaotruong195/about-me/README.md

 # about-me
-Truong Phuong Thao @ttpthao065 , I am a student in @VAA.
+Truong Phuong Thao @ttpthao065 , I am a student in @VN1.
 Hiiii there